Ray Tracing Software | Autodesk

-Ray tracing is a rendering technique that delivers a realistic simulation of light, such as reflections, translucency and shadows.
-It brings an extra level of realism to 3D computer graphics and VFX in film (US site), TV and games.
+Ray tracing is a rendering technique that delivers a realistic simulation of light, such as reflections, translucency, and shadows.
+It brings an extra level of realism to 3D computer graphics and VFX in film, TV, and games.

 As a rendering technique, ray tracing makes it easier and more efficient to model light in detail to heighten realism in game environments and VFX.
 Ray tracing, included in several products in Autodesk’s Media & Entertainment Collection, allows for efficient and high-quality rendering even in complex scenes.